TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

          - **unique** : Requires the field to be unique for the  *whole* table.
            (Evaluated on the server only).
-NOTICE: When selecting on unique- fields, make sure to select using “AND pid>=0” since the field CAN contain duplicate values in other versions of records (always having PID = -1).
+NOTICE: When selecting on unique- fields, make sure to select using "AND pid>=0" since the field CAN contain duplicate values in other versions of records (always having PID = -1).
 This also means that if you are using versioning on a table where the unique-feature is used you cannot set the field to be truly